LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/weather-data/AccuWeather.md

-# Retrieving MySports data using Chainlink
+# Retrieving AccuWeather data using Chainlink

 ## Introduction

-The MySports API is orem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+AccuWeather provides and supports many different weather APIs that provide up-to-date and highly accurate forecasts around the globe.
+With AccuWeather's utility APIs, users can retrieve unique identifiers and geographical coordinates for various locations.
+AccuWeather offers two different types of APIs - the Core weather API and MinuteCast API.
+The Core weather API provides endpoints to get daily and hourly weather forecasts, current conditions, and daily index data.
+It also provides endpoints to search for locations all around the world, including cities and countries.
+Using the MinuteCast API, you can specify a specific location for a 120-minute precipitation forecasts.

-The following guide illustrates an easy example of how to retrieve MySports data from within your blockchain smart contract, using our highly-resilient Chainlink node infrastructure as an oracle for your data needs.
+The following guide illustrates an easy example of how to retrieve Accuweather data from within your blockchain smart contract, using our highly-resilient Chainlink node infrastructure as an oracle for your data needs.

 ## Real-world example

-Accessing MySports data from within your blockchain contract or Web3 application is as simple as:
+Accessing AccuWeather data from within your blockchain contract or Web3 application is as simple as:

-1. Creating an MySports API key through the MySports website.
+1. Creating an AccuWeather API key through the AccuWeather website.
-1. Deploying the following Chainlink consumer contract onto the ERC-20 blockchain network of your choice.
+2. Deploying the following Chainlink consumer contract onto the ERC-20 blockchain network of your choice.

 Below we'll walk you through the steps necessary to implement such a solution.

-### 1. Create a MySports API key
+### 1. Create an AccuWeather API key

-In order to retrieve data from the MySports API, you'll need an API key.
-Luckily, MySports provides API keys for free, and ipsum dolor sit amet.
+In order to retrieve data from the AccuWeather API, you'll need an API key.

-You may request an API key from MySports here: [link](link)
+You may request a free API key from AccuWeather here: [AccuWeather Developer Portal](https://developer.accuweather.com/)

 ### 2. Design your consumer contract